Talks, materials and challenge

 Aasa Feragen

-Title: Fairness and bias in medical image analysis.
+Title: Fairness of AI in medical imaging (FAIMI)

 Jon Sporring